Chahat08/Chahat08.github.io/_projects/4_project.md

     Left, using raytracing to generate a cubemap texture.
 Right, comparison of textures obtained from (a) Conformal Mapping, and (b) Optimal Transport.
 </div>

-Finally, these textures can be applied to immersive facilities, such as the Silo {% cite SiloIEEEVR %} to obtain information that was previously hidden.
+Finally, applying these textures to immersive facilities, such as the Silo {% cite SiloIEEEVR %}, allows us to visualize previously hidden information.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">